24worker/l4d2-docker/README.md

 # Left 4 Dead 2 Docker Server

+This project is based on the work of [HoshinoRei](https://github.com/HoshinoRei/l4d2server-docker).

 This repository contains the necessary files to run a Left 4 Dead 2 server using Docker.

 ## File Descriptions